FabienTregan/autointerview-orateurs/writtings/That last Questions slide.md

 Of course you understand that I do not think that the questions time has the proper design for this.

+### The weird "no one ?" moment ?

+Some talks might be very good but may not rise questions : maybe they were clear enough, maybe they rise questions that the attendee will need to dig by himself / herself... this creates an akward situation when the speaker expect questions that won't come, sometimes ending a good talk badly.

 ## Then what ?